antvis/G6/docs/manual/middle/elements/edges/defaultEdge.en.md

   label: 'cubic-vertical',
   labelCfg: {
   	position: 'center', // The position of the label=
-    autoRotate: true,   // Whether rotate the label according to the edge
+    autoRotate: true,   // Whether to rotate the label according to the edge
     style: {
       stroke: 'white',  // White stroke for the label
     	lineWidth: 5,     // The line width of the stroke